Many Corsair HS60 users are reporting that their headset microphone is not working properly. They can’t talk to people on the headset microphone.

 First, try connecting your headset to another port on your computer.
 This will resolve any problems you might be experiencing due to the port you’re using.

-If changing the port doesn’t work for you, connect your headset to another computer and see if this fixes your microphone.
-If it does, then you should contact the vendor of your computer for advice.
+Second, connecting your headset to another computer if changing the port doesn’t work for you.
+If this fixes your microphone, then you should contact the vendor of your computer for advice.

-If nothing above helps you, the issues may be on your headset.
+If nothing above helps you, it’s probably your headset has hardware issues.
 Then you should contact Corsair for support or have your headset serviced.

 Thanks for reading.
 If you have any suggestions or questions, feel free to comment below and we will see what more we can do.